A husband-and-wife chef and gardener team works closely to manage Norris Hot Springs’s kitchen and garden, keeping menu items fresh and inspired.

 A few items are sourced from farther afield, like cheese (from Billings), pasture-raised chicken (from Living River Farms in the Bitterroot Valley), and wine.
 But even in their wine selection, Norris takes care to source natural and organic wines and keep a connection to Montana where they can.
 For example, one of their vintners out of Oregon is sold under a Big Sky label that uses local artists in Bozeman to design the wine labels.

 Norris operates everything—the pool, grill, gardens, and facilities—as a tight-knit team of seven.
-Chef Miles Scott Brogan and Anzhelika Tonkova Brogan, a husband-and-wife team, run the kitchen and garden, respectively, communicating closely to create an informed and inspired menu.
+The chef works closely with his wife to run the kitchen and garden, respectively, creating an informed and inspired menu.

 Each year, the grill opens on Memorial Day weekend and stays open through Labor Day.
 A typical menu includes burgers, smoked meats (smoked on site), primal cuts, salads, and sides like roasted vegetables featuring whatever’s freshest from the garden.